kesavanm/web-dev-setup/tools/sql-stuffs/README.md

 - Oracle
 - MS SQL

+**SSH Tunneling**
+Often we may need to tunnel via another server to access the rdbms service & this called as tunneling.
+Most modern clients offer SSH Tunneling out-of-the-box.

 **1/2 - Command line tools**
 If you've GNU/Linux (or WSL) you can configure locally to access the externally hosted servers by installing lib & tools on the linux OS.